makella/observatory-extension/doc/glossary.md

 Households with income of $150,000 To $199,999   |   The number of households in a geographic area whose annual income was between $150,000 and $1999,999.
 Households with income of $200,000 Or More   |   The number of households in a geographic area whose annual income was more than $200,000.
 Median Household Income in the past 12 Months   |   Within a geographic area, the median income received by every household on a regular basis before payments for personal income taxes, social security, union dues, medicare deductions, etc.  It includes income received from wages, salary, commissions, bonuses, and tips; self-employment income from own nonfarm or farm businesses, including proprietorships and partnerships; interest, dividends, net rental income, royalty income, or income from estates and trusts; Social Security or Railroad Retirement income; Supplemental Security Income (SSI); any cash public assistance or welfare payments from the state or local welfare office; retirement, survivor, or disability benefits; and any other sources of income received regularly such as Veterans' (VA) payments, unemployment and/or worker's compensation, child support, and alimony.
-Gini Index   |
-Per Capita Income in the past 12 Months   |
 Population age 16 and over   |   The number of people in each geography who are age 16 or over.
 Population in Labor Force   |   The number of people in each geography who are either in the civilian labor force or are members of the U.S. Armed Forces (people on active duty with the United States Army, Air Force, Navy, Marine Corps, or Coast Guard).
 Population in Civilian Labor Force   |   The number of civilians 16 years and over in each geography who can be classified as either employed or unemployed below.